 Of course, this may or may not be something you can control, especially if you have a full time job and have to work around your vacation days.
 If you have some flexibility, it can be beneficial to study the best times to fly to your desired destination.

-Skyscanner and Google Flights has a great graph that will show you the best times to book a certain flight.
+Skyscanner and Google Flights have a great graph that will show you the best times to book a certain flight.

 The other way to do it is to decide on your dates, and then let the algorithm decide the best destination for your based on your budget with Google’s Explore function.